About Wineries, Wine Tasting & Tours, and Wine Festivals

 J Bookwalter Winery, 894 Tulip Lane in Richland

 Exceptional wine, entertainment & a locally driven, chef inspired dining experience with multiple outdoor patios, bocce ball courts & fire pits.
 Bookwalter offers tastings daily and is open from 11 a.m. to close.
-There is occasionally live music.
+They feature live music on weekends during the summer months.

 Kitzke Cellars, 72308 E. 260 PR NE in Richland (off Dallas Road)